Table of Contents Why is SaaS Contract Management Important?How to Begin...

 The process feels so seamless users often breeze through the contractual terms, missing highly valuable information, including automatic renewal dates, security terms, data storage, and more.
 The ease of SaaS procurement often helps teams and employees excel at their jobs and work efficiently, but decentralized software acquisition ultimately leads to wasted spend, redundant applications, security issues, and missed renewal deadlines.

 To keep tabs on renewals, organizations routinely employ SaaS contract management strategies, which involve the discovery, identification, curation, and storage of all SaaS-related contracts and agreements.

 Why is SaaS Contract Management Important?

 According to Zylo research, many organizations drastically underestimate the number of SaaS applications within their environment, sometimes by two to three times.
 The average enterprise business maintains more than 600 SaaS applications, and 200 to 300 applications typically remain undiscovered as shadow IT.
-Zylo research also shows large organizations experience an average of three SaaS application renewals each business day.
+Zylo research also shows large organizations experience an average of one SaaS application renewal each business day – or 20 per month.
 Without a plan in place, contract management quickly becomes unmanageable.